ruby/ruby/doc/ractor.md

 ### Class variables

-Only main Ractor can access class variables.
+Only the main Ractor can access class variables.

 ```ruby
   class C